Emilsivertsson/stage-oracle-front/README.md

 ### Installation
 To install the project, you need to have npm and node installed. \
-Then you can clone the project and run the following command in the terminal to install the dependencies.
+Then you can clone the project and run the following commands in the terminal to install the dependencies. \
+please note that you must be in the root folder of the project.

 ```sh
 npm install
 npm run dev
 ```

 The app will be running on localhost:3000

 ## Usage